drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

 1. Create a second database in your Spanner instance.
 This time, choose PostgreSQL when prompted to select a database dialect.
 As a reminder, make sure you are at the __Instance Overview__ page.
 Click the __Create Database__ button.

 2. The DDL code for the Pets database using PostgreSQL syntax is as follows.
+Note, you cannot enter this on the database create page like you can do when using Google Standard SQL.
+Also, you must enter these queries by using the __Create Table__ button not the __Query__ button on the side navigation panel.

 ```
 CREATE TABLE Owners (